 - Sixth, the process for budgeting for IT as a cost centre needs to be changed to viewing IT as a shared service that has no budget of its own except for its team.
 The CIO would continue to be the custodian of all IT spending across the business, but the budget will be jointly determined with the members of the leadership team.

 - And, last but not the least, the CIO must be able to demonstrate the performance of his team – in terms of both the services it provides and the projects it delivers – to demonstrate effectiveness and customer satisfaction via metrics and result-based drivers.

-At the personal level, the CIO of the future needs to get out of the technology cocoon.
+At a personal level, the CIO of the future needs to get out of the technology cocoon.
 Gone are the days when all that was expected of a CIO was knowledge of technology.
 What matters today is also having business knowledge.

-A CIO who is viewed as having tech savvy but lacking in business acumen has a limited future.
+A CIO who is viewed as having tech-savvy but lacking in business acumen has a limited future.
 He or she needs to balance the adoption of technological advances with the readiness of the enterprise to absorb these changes.
 The CIO needs to champion the technology, not because it is good for IT but because it’s good for the overall business.
-Most importantly, the CIO either needs to be a positive influence on the achieving business goals or needs to get out of the way.
+Most importantly, the CIO either needs to be a positive influence on achieving business goals or needs to get out of the way.

-So what does future promise for CIOs and their IT teams?
+So, what does future promise for CIOs and their IT teams?
 All we really know is that technology is going to continue to be a key driver of business success and that both the enterprise and IT function are going to susceptible to disruptive innovations.
 Only those CIOs who demonstrate both the willingness and the courage to change to meet evolving business needs will succeed.
 It is indeed a new paradigm – again!

 Originally published in The Bottom Line, February 2014